liferay/lexicon-site/src/pages/docs/patterns/Sites/sites.md

 ---
 title: "Sites"
-description: "Building well structured sites also matters to Lexicon.
-Well structured widgets with a good information architecture definition help consuming and understanding data in a faster way.
-In this section, we cover the widget structure, as a pattern used by all our Asset Display Templates (ADTs), different smaller patterns that are used in multiple ADTs, and the different ADTs for you to understand how they are built and configured."
+description: "A tour through the basic patterns that make up the Classic theme that stylizes the Sites environment."
 layout: "guide"
 weight: 1
 ---

 <div class="page-description">{$page.description}</div>

+Building well structured sites also matters to Lexicon.
+Well structured widgets with a good information architecture definition help consuming and understanding data in a faster way.
+In this section, we cover the widget structure, as a pattern used by all our Asset Display Templates (ADTs), different smaller patterns that are used in multiple ADTs, and the different ADTs for you to understand how they are built and configured.

 ![ADT example marking different points: 1.
 Widget Title bar, 2.
 Asset tittle bar, 3.
 Profile info, 4.
 Asset Toolbar, 5.
 Buttons](../../../images/sites/SitesExample.jpg)